YannickKae/DIY-ETF-Investing/README.md

 You can read more about this [here](https://www.aqr.com/Insights/Perspectives/Virtue-is-its-Own-Reward-Or-One-Mans-Ceiling-is-Another-Mans-Floor).

 For users who choose **ESG**, this means accepting potentially lower returns compared to also investing in *sinful* companies.
 Otherwise, there would be no real economic effect.
-Unfortunately, doing well by doing good is not always possible.
+Unfortunately, doing well by doing good is not possible.

 ## Recommendations for Self-Education